cavo789/aesecure_quickscan/readme.md

 #### When the interface is displayed

-aeSecure Quickscan will automatically download three or four files:
+aeSecure QuickScan will automatically download three or four files:

 - `aesecure_quickscan_lang_en-GB.json` (can also be fr-FR or nl-BE) which is the file for your language.
 The preferred language will be detected from your browser's configuration;
 - `aesecure_quickscan_pattern.json` contains configuration's items for the scanner;